Powerlearnproject/se-day1-assignment-usanCode/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Answer:
+Prompt engineering is the art of finding the very best , clear and concise questions and/or statements in order for the AI to give the most accurate answers, not vague ones.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.